wheelnext/pep_xxx_wheel_variants/docs/tutorials/XGBoost.md

 # That means that this machine with any variant with NVIDIA CUDA >=12.0,<=12.8.

-$ pip install --dry-run xgboost
+$ python3 -m pip install --dry-run xgboost

 Looking in indexes: https://variants-index.wheelnext.dev/ Fetching https://variants-index.wheelnext.dev/xgboost/xgboost-3.1.0-variants.json